NameLord/LKayn/README.md

 ## Game Description
 - A Simulation of Champion Kayn from League of Legends into my fan-made game :)
+- 2 Enemies of Random Champion & Stats Per 10 Seconds if all Does Not Exist.
+- Each Time you Kill Red/Blue Monsters Gives you the effect & Enemies gets also.
+- Killing the Dragon Grants you 20 AD + 15 Per/Level & 1350 Gold.
+- Killing the Baron Grants you 2550 Hp + 95 AD + 4000 Gold & Empower Your Blade's Reach by Healing you a Lot More but has also a Higher Cooldown.
-- After 5 Mins Enemies becomes Stronger.
+- After 10 Mins Enemies becomes Stronger.
-- After 10 Mins Enemies Gets even Stronger.
+- After 15 Mins Enemies Gets even Stronger.
-- After 15 Mins Normal Enemies no longer spawns but Thicc and Beta Male Champs with Strong Stats Spawns.
+- After 20 Mins Normal Enemies no longer spawns but Thicc and Beta Male Champs with Strong Stats Spawns.
-- If The base is not destroyed after 15 Mins it will spawn an Indestructible Object that would destroy yours.
+- If The base is not destroyed after 25 Mins it will spawn an Indestructible Object that would destroy yours.